 Pour orange amaretto sauce over chicken breasts.

-Cover with foil and bake for 30 minutes in preheated oven.
+Cover with foil and bake for 30 minutes in a preheated oven.

 Let chicken rest for 10 minutes before serving.